 - Wentworth (Wentworth, Virginia Water, Trumpsgreen)

-- Netomnia have started full fibre deployment in:
+- Netomnia has started full fibre deployment in:

 - Frimley Green